Cricket World Cup records: Most catches

+England's Joe Root (pictured) sits second behind Ricky Ponting for the most number catches at the World Cup, was the most recent player to secure four catches in a World Cup innings and holds the record for the most catches by non wicket-keeper in a single tournament with 13, set at 2019 World Cup.

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 (Note: In 2017, The Laws of Cricket were amended, reducing the methods of dismissals from ten to nine, with handled the ball now covered as part of obstructing the field.)
 A fair catch is defined as a fielder catching the ball, from a legal delivery, fully within the field of play without it bouncing when the ball has touched the striker's bat or glove holding the bat.
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

 Former Australian captain Ricky Ponting holds the record for the most catches at the Cricket World Cup by a non-wicket-keeper with 28.
 He is followed England's Joe Root and India's Virat Kohli who, at the completion of the 2023 World Cup, had secured 25 and 20 catches respectively.